-As the population grew and demand for power was rising in the second half of the 20th century, SRP began constructing a series of thermal generating stations across the Valley.
+If you think the economy is growing quickly today, you should have seen the boom in Arizona in the 1950s!
+With the drastic population growth and demand for power rising in the second half of the 20th century, SRP began constructing a series of thermal generating stations across the Valley.

-The first was Kyrene Generating Station, with units 1 and 2 completed in 1952 and 1954.
-Construction on Agua Fria Generating Station, sited on 80 acres of land in Peoria at Northern and 75th avenues, began shortly thereafter in 1955.
+The first thermal power station was Kyrene Generating Station, with units 1 and 2 completed in 1952 and 1954.
+Construction on Agua Fria Generating Station, sited on 80 acres of land (about the area of a large shopping mall) in Peoria at Northern and 75th avenues, began shortly thereafter in 1955.
+At the time, this area was nothing but agricultural fields surrounded by empty desert landscape.

-The first two units pictured above were formally dedicated on Feb.
+Agua Fria Generating Station’s first two units were formally dedicated on Feb.
 7, 1958, with over 250 guests in attendance.
 The two units added over 200,000 kilowatts (kW) of power to the system, with the promise of “guaranteeing your electrical future.”
 Unit 3 was completed in 1961, adding another 168,000 kW and bringing SRP’s total generating capacity to over 600,000 kW.
 Following the completion of Unit 3, Agua Fria Generating Station was considered Arizona’s most efficient and modern power plant.